rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 follow each ISBN with the designation of the volume to which it applies.
 19 For further information on this method of identification and recommended forms of recording it, see Fingerprints = Empreintes = Impronte, supplemented by Nouvelles des empreintes = Fingerprint Newsletter, or Vriesema, P.C.A.
-“The STCN Fingerprint.”
+"The STCN Fingerprint."
 Descriptive Cataloging of Rare Materials (Books) 151 APPENDIX A. MARC 21 DESCRIPTIVE CONVENTIONS CODE
 A1.
 Introduction
 In MARC 21 bibliographic records, a code may be used in field 040, subfield ‡e, to indicate when specific cataloging conventions have been followed in addition to the conventions identified in the descriptive cataloging form (Leader/18).
-This appendix offers guidance in using “dcrmb,” the code designating DCRM(B), in 040 subfield ‡e.
+This appendix offers guidance in using "dcrmb," the code designating DCRM(B), in 040 subfield ‡e.
 A2.
 Full‐level DCRM(B)
-Apply the code “dcrmb” to records for resources cataloged at full level (i.e., the normative application of these rules).
-The fact that such records follow the fulllevel provisions of DCRM(B) is indicated by the blank value assigned in the encoding level (Leader/17) and the code “dcrmb” in 040 subfield ‡e.
+Apply the code "dcrmb" to records for resources cataloged at full level (i.e., the normative application of these rules).
+The fact that such records follow the fulllevel provisions of DCRM(B) is indicated by the blank value assigned in the encoding level (Leader/17) and the code "dcrmb" in 040 subfield ‡e.
 A3.
 Collection‐level DCRM(B)
-Do not apply the code “dcrmb” to records for resources cataloged according to the collection‐level guidelines found in Appendix B. The fact that such records contain collection‐level descriptions is indicated by the value c assigned in the bibliographic level (Leader/07).
+Do not apply the code "dcrmb" to records for resources cataloged according to the collection‐level guidelines found in Appendix B. The fact that such records contain collection‐level descriptions is indicated by the value c assigned in the bibliographic level (Leader/07).
 The guidelines in Appendix B suggest factors to